U3A Box Hill's Anniversary Celebrations

 During the second decade the committee, among other matters, was involved with finding a suitable home for the computer classes that have now finally been accommodated in the Town Hall Hub.
 Strabane Hall was renovated so that it would better suit the member's needs.
 In particular the search for a kitchen and attempts to soundproof the front room doors and thus enable less main-hall-class interruptions.

-In 2010 we returned to using one of the venues in which the inaugural classes had run, then the Box Hill Community Arts Centre, now the YorallaSteppinOut centre.
+In 2010 we returned to using one of the venues in which the inaugural classes had run, then the Box Hill Community Arts Centre, now the YoorallaSteppinOut centre.

-May we continue for the next twenty-five years to enjoy ourselves as part of this exciting learning community.
+May we continue for many more years to enjoy ourselves as part of this exciting learning community.

 Thankyou to all who give and all who have given their time, who created and sustain this learning community, and ensure that this campus operates successfully.

 They have been, are, and will continue to be, the lifeblood of this organisation.